dmitrolov/twnty-test/README.md

 3. Forgot to add .idea to .gitignore.
 Removed that folder.
 4. Implemented "home page".
 No issues.
 5. Decided to choose first "public API" from google search (DummyJSON).
-6. Added "Summary page" and API for it.
+6. Added "Weather page" and API for it.
 No issues.
 7. I found that there are not enough functionality in chosen API for "real-time" data, so I started to look for another one.
 I decided to take weather API as it was first mentioned in technical task.
 8. Wasted a bit of time to found appropriate weather API, as all free APIs are very limited.
 Rewrote to new API
 9. Added Sort and Filtration.
 Waste a bit of time to debug re-rendering styled components problem.